kidonsky/odyssee-map/README.md

 ### Present

-- Draw quickly a map-like graph with colored edges from a simple text file
+- Time efficiently : draw quickly a map-like graph with colored edges from a simple text file
+- Quicly see un-visited places :
-- All unvisited places are represented by an oval.
-All visited places are represented a box.
+all unvisited places are represented by an oval and all visited places are represented a box
+- Estimate distances in a look : edges are proportionnals to distance between places

 ### Roadmap